DiklaS/NodeJS-Project/README.md

 * Get all cards: GET http://localhost:8181/api/cards
 * Get my cards: GET http://localhost:8181/api/cards/my-cards for the registered user, You will need to provide a token to get an answer from this api
 * Get Card: GET http://localhost:8181/api/cards/:id
-* Create new card: POST http://localhost:8181/api/cards for business users, You will need to provide a token to get an answer from this api
+* Create new card: POST http://localhost:8181/api/cards for business users, You will need to provide a token to get an answer from this api<br>
   request: {title, subTitle, description, phone, email, web, image: {url(not required), alt(not required)}, address: {state(not
   required), country, city, street, houseNumber, zip(not required), user_id}
-* Edit Card: PUT http://localhost:8181/api/cards/:id for the user who created the card, You will need to provide a token to get an answer from this api
+* Edit Card: PUT http://localhost:8181/api/cards/:id for the user who created the card, You will need to provide a token to get an answer from this api<br>
   request: {title, subTitle, description, phone, email, web, image: {url(not required), alt(not required)}, address: {state(not
   required), country, city, street, houseNumber, zip(not required), user_id}
 * Like Card: PATCH http://localhost:8181/api/cards/:id for the the registered user, You will need to provide a token to get an answer from this api